typescript-eslint/typescript-eslint/docs/linting/TROUBLESHOOTING.md

 ## I get errors telling me "ESLint was configured to run ...
 However, that TSConfig does not / none of those TSConfigs include this file"

-This error will appear in the beginning of a source file from the combination two things:
+This error will appear in the beginning of a source file from the combination of two things:

 - The ESLint configuration for the source file specifies at least one TSConfig file in `parserOptions.project`
 - None of those TSConfig files includes the source file being linted